vogelb/jee-devpack-win/README.md

 	$ git clone https://github.com/vogelb/jee-devpack-win

-### 2. Configure installation
+### 2. Configure installation and template

-- Packages will be downloaded to w:\tools\downloads -- install.bat -> DOWNLOADS_DIR
+- Packages will be downloaded to w:\tools\downloads -- setup.bat -> DOWNLOADS_DIR

-- Installed packages will NOT be deleted            -- install.bat -> KEEP_PACKAGES
+- Installed packages will NOT be deleted            -- setup.bat -> KEEP_PACKAGES

-- Check the package versions in install.bat for updates.
+- Check the package versions in setup.bat for updates.

-- Check optional packages in install.bat.
+- Select a template or create a new one -- templates/default.bat.

 - Add additional or remove packages as required.

-### 3. Run install.bat to download and install the software packages
+### 3. To download and install the configured software packages, run

+	$ setup.bat install

 ### 4. Adapt the dev pack configuration to your needs